l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

 ## Check slow, localize fast!

-To have the best of all worlds, I suggest *chaining* integration and unit tests together.
+To have the best of all worlds,
+  I suggest *chaining* integration and unit tests together.
-The main idea is to run the “leader” integration test first and trigger its linked unit tests only when it fails:
+The main idea is to run the "leader" integration test first and trigger its linked unit tests only when it fails.
+When the integration test passes, unit tests are skipped—the build stays fast.
+When it fails, both run, but you gain immediate localization in the same build:

 ```asm
 // "main" integration test